wrt1900ac/opensource/l_03Mar14_SDK_v3.5_OpenWRT/v3.5/ReadMe.txt

   Select image to load (e.g., openwrt-armadaxp--jffs2-128k.img)
   Select Update firmware
-  After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1
+  After the firmware is updated, the unit will reboot, and the default ip address will be 192.168.200.1 The default Username for OpenWrt is admin, and there is no default password.